Gay Cape Town – Fun, Friendly and Unique.

 - Weather: Days are cool and wet (7–20°C / 45–68°F).
 Storms roll in, but there are sunny breaks.

-- Indoor activities include visiting art galleries and theatres, which often host Cape Town events.
-Cosy up at gay-friendly cafes in De Waterkant or explore the city’s cultural attractions, like the Zeitz Museum of Contemporary Art Africa.
+- Cosy up at gay-friendly cafes in De Waterkant or explore the city’s cultural attractions, including the Zeitz Museum of Contemporary Art Africa.

 - Local Vibes: With fewer tourists, it’s easier to connect with locals.